262life/bob/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/BobDotMe/bob)

 <img alt="bob" align="left" src="docs/bob.png" width="20%" height="20%">
-# What is Bash on board! (we like to call it BOB)?
+# BOB - Bash On Board!

-BOB is an open source **general purpose container** for Kubernetes, providing the utilities, support tools and a framework, that allows a diverse set problems to be solved for pod initialization and support to natively integrate with cloud-native environments.
+Bash on board! (we like to call it BOB) is an open source **general purpose container** for Kubernetes, providing the utilities, support tools and a framework, that allows a diverse set problems to be solved for pod initialization and support to natively integrate with cloud-native environments.

 BOB turns a simple container instanciation into a power support tool for general troubleshooting, service rendering, and performance evaluation.
 It does this by creating a core set services that house and manage the utilities as well as a super lightweight container to invoke in a pod.

 BOB integrates deeply into cloud native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.